I'm Sam. I enjoy writing about sleep and mental health-related topics as well as ways to prevent stress and relax.

 Reduce Your Exposure to Artificial Light

 In addition to turning off electronics, you may also want to dim artificial lights around your home close to bedtime.
-If you’re serious about reducing your exposure to blue light, you can purchase a pair of blue light blocking glasses.
+If you’re serious about reducing your exposure to blue light, you can purchase a pair of blue-light-blocking glasses.
 These yellow-colored glasses help to filter out blue light before it reaches your eyes.
-These simple steps can help you to get significantly better sleep.
+These simple steps can help you get significantly better sleep.

 Light and the Circadian Rhythms